wildlifetrusts/nextdoornature/content/guides/en/should-our-group-be-constituted.md

 ---
-title: Should our group be constituted?
+title: Should our Group be Constituted?
-summary: What does it mean to be a constituted group?
+summary: This guide tells you what it means to be a constituted group.
 Some funders only give money to constituted groups.
 How can you become one?
 Category: admin-and-info
 image:
   src: /images/uploads/img_3590-2-.jpg